 \subsubsection{Asymptotic behavior of solutions}

-Furthermore, by numerically solving $f(z)=0$ for increasing $N_\mathcal{V}$, we observe that when $N_\mathcal{V}$ becomes sufficiently large (e.g., $N_\mathcal{V}>10^2$), the relationship between $N_\mathcal{V}$ and the corresponding root $z$ forms an approximately straight line in the double-logarithmic coordinate system, which suggests a power-law scaling.
+Furthermore, by numerically solving $f(z)=0$ for increasing $N_\mathcal{V}$, we observe that when $N_\mathcal{V}$ becomes sufficiently large (e.g., $N_\mathcal{V}>10^2$), the relationship between $N_\mathcal{V}$ and the corresponding root $z$ forms an approximately straight line in the double-logarithmic coordinate system, which suggests an asymptotic scaling with network size.
 To describe the asymptotic behavior of the root pair $(x,z)$ for large network size $N_{\mathcal{V}}$, we introduce scaled variables

 such that Eq.~(\ref{Eq_x_equal_y_NormalCondition}) is equivalent to

 The entropy balance equation

 can then be recast in terms of $A$ and $B$ as